 GIH Health Reform Resource Center

-**This webinar was made possible by generous contributions to the GIH Health Reform Resource Center Fund.
-For a full list of the foundations that have supported the fund since its launch, click here.**
+**This audioconference was made possible by generous contributions to the GIH Health Reform Resource Center Fund.
+For a full list of the foundations that are contributing to the fund, click here.**